koDou82/hello-world/README.md

 # hello-world
-My first repository on GitHub - that's so exciting
+My first repository on GitHub - cool

 Hello all,

-im a noob, i started coding at the yound age of almost 40 because... well, i don't know why.

-Cya
+first steps - lets see